thanuja-k-s/OCTANET_NOVEMBER/README.md

 # Online Learning Platform

 This project is a simple frontend interface for an online learning platform.
 It includes a hero section, benefits list, book section, testimonials, and a download section.
-This project uses HTML, CSS, and JavaScript to create a responsive and visually engaging layout.
+This project uses HTML, CSS to create a visually engaging layout.

 ## Features